 This happened just before the 1990 elections when Aung San Suu Kyi (“the lady”, leader of the

 This happened in the middle of the summer, and the land provided was hot and dusty.
 Residents said that the police had forced homeowners to sign an agreement to leave the historical zone and that they were forced to move their belongings immediately.
 The new area had no roads, water or electricity.
-On top of that, a resident said that people didn’t even know where exactly to go because the land wasn’t marked properly.
+A resident said that people didn’t even know where exactly to go because the land wasn’t marked properly.
 They weren’t compensated either.
-An old resident interviewed in the Myanmar Times said that even some elderly people died of heart attacks.
+An old resident interviewed in the Myanmar Times said that elderly people died of heart attacks.

 Residents hoped that they would be able to go back to their ancestral homes later on, but were never allowed.

-The reasons behind the eviction were to change the area to a more tourist-friendly one, with hotels and facilities, as well as eventually put an end to pillaging.
-They also wanted to get the area recognized as a UNESCO World Heritage Site.
+The reasons behind the eviction were to make the area more tourist-friendly, with hotels and facilities, but also to put an end to pillaging.
+Additionally, they wanted to get the area recognized as a UNESCO World Heritage Site.

 However in 1996, due to several criteria, the UNESCO declined to classify Bagan as such.
 U Aung Kyaw, director of the Department of Archaeology, National Museum and Library, stated that “They [the military government] implemented a two-lane road and golf course within the heritage area, which is against world heritage conservation procedure.
 In 1996, experts from UNESCO’s heritage committee suggested to re-apply, with a detailed map of the cultural site as well as legislation to protect the heritage”.